 TAPO Station to Mexico City Centre

-It’s the closest station to the city centre and a taxi/uber ride from there usually takes about 15-20 minutes and costs around 70 MXN ($3.20).
+It’s the closest station to the city centre and a taxi/Uber ride from TAPO usually takes about 15-20 minutes and costs around 80 MXN ($4).

 Central Mexico Norte Station to the City Centre

 Duration: 45 minutes Cost: From 6 MXN ($0.30)